Students denied education will sue Seneca College over vaccine mandate

 Share this:

-TORONTO: The Justice Centre for Constitutional Freedoms represents two students who are not permitted to return to Seneca College’s campus in September unless they receive vaccinations intended for the prevention of Covid-19.
+TORONTO: The Justice Centre for Constitutional Freedoms is providing lawyers to two students who are not permitted to return to Seneca College’s campus in September unless they receive vaccinations intended for the prevention of Covid-19.
 Ms. Mariana Costa is enrolled in a three-year Fashion Arts program, and she only has two semesters left, and Ms. Crystal Love is enrolled in a two-year Veterinary Technician program.
 Both students are anticipated to complete their programs and begin their new careers in April 2022.

 Seneca College’s President, David Agnew, sent the students a notice by email on June 18, 2021, advising them of the new vaccination requirement.

-The Justice Centre wrote a letter on behalf of Ms. Costa and Ms. Love in July, advising the College that if it did not lift the vaccine requirement for the two students, legal action would commence.
-Those letters never received a response.
+In a letter written on behalf of Ms. Costa and Ms. Love in July, the College was advised that if it did not lift the vaccine requirement for the two students, legal action would commence.
+There was no response from the College.

 Mr. Agnew recently wrote a column in the Toronto Star, where he stated: “Now is the time to make it crystal clear that some doors will open to the vaccinated and some will remain closed to the unvaccinated.”